zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 - _**ArcBox-CAPI-Data-xxxx**_ - A single-node Rancher K3s cluster which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider for Azure (CAPZ), and a workload cluster (_ArcBox-CAPI-Data_) is deployed onto the management cluster.
 The workload cluster is onboarded as an Azure Arc-enabled Kubernetes resource.
 ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
 - _**ArcBox-AKS-Data-xxxx**_ - An AKS cluster that is connected to Azure as an Azure Arc-enabled Kubernetes resource.
 ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
-- _**ArcBox-AKS--DR-Data-xxxx**_ - An AKS cluster that is deployed in a separate virtual network, designating a disaster recovery site.
+- _**ArcBox-AKS-DR-Data-xxxx**_ - An AKS cluster that is deployed in a separate virtual network, designating a disaster recovery site.
 This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource.
 ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
 This cluster is then configured with _ArcBox-CAPI-Data-xxxx_ to be part of a distributed availability group for disaster recovery.

 ### Sample applications

-ArcBox for DataOps deploys two sample applications on the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS--DR-Data-xxxx_ clusters.
+ArcBox for DataOps deploys two sample applications on the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS-DR-Data-xxxx_ clusters.

 The sample applications included in ArcBox are:

 - **Bookstore** - An MVC web application.
-ArcBox will deploy **one Kubernetes pod replica** of the _Bookstore_ application in the _arc_ namespace onto the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS--DR-Data-xxxx_ clusters.
+ArcBox will deploy **one Kubernetes pod replica** of the _Bookstore_ application in the _arc_ namespace onto the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS-DR-Data-xxxx_ clusters.

 - **DB Connection app** - An MVC application.
 ArcBox will deploy **one Kubernetes pod replica** as part of the DB connection app and an Ingress controller to demonstrate the active connections to the different Azure Arc-enabled SQL Managed Instances replicas.